wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-dotnet-backend-windows-store-dotnet-leaderboard.md

 - The URL of the service
 - The application key

 You can get both from the Azure Management Portal.
-In the Management Portal, click **Mobile Services**, and then click the mobile service.
+In the portal, click **Mobile Services**, and then click the mobile service.
 The service URL is listed on the dashboard tab.
 To get the application key, click **Manage Keys**.

 ![][16]